Thomas Moss was the first of our Moss ancestors to come to Australia.

 Thomas and his family were among the earliest settlers in Melbourne.
 Melbourne was founded in 1835 as a town of markets and farming areas.
 It was incorporated as a town in the Colony of New South Wales in 1842.
 Around 1847 Melbourne began referring to itself as the City of Melbourne.
 Victoria separated from New South Wales as its own colony in 1853.

-Home for the Moss family for quite the while was Sydney Road Brunswick at the time little more than a track and even in Thomas and Mary’s time just a thin collection of shopfronts.
+Home for the Moss family for a considerable time was Sydney Road Brunswick.
+Which at the time was little more than a track and even in Thomas and Mary’s time just a thin collection of shopfronts.
 How times have changed!
 I have been able to find two children of Thomas and Mary who did not make adulthood, an infant John (1st) and Thomas (2).

 I suspect that Thomas and Mary may have had quite a bit of personal tragedy in their lives with the death at the age of 14 of their eldest son Thomas in 1844.
-His death is registered in Moonee Ponds.
-Thomas was listed in the Melbourne directory of 1847 as being a carter from Moonee Ponds.
-A carter being one who used a dray or similar to move stock/products, much like our truck drivers of today.
+His death was registered in Moonee Ponds.
+Thomas was listed in the Port Philip Australia Directory of 1847 as being a carter from Moonee Ponds.
+A carter was a person who used a dray or similar to move stock/products, much like our truck drivers of today.